drgomesp/githubpal/README.md

 # githubpal

-Github pal, helps me with routine tasks around GitHub(c).
+Hey pal, could you help me with some routine Github(c) tasks?